-The main EIC instrument of interest for a startup in its seed stage is the EIC Transition call, which is also structured into two modalities: the Open and the Challenges one (European Commission, 2022a).
+Transition call, which is also structured into two modalities: the Open and the Challenges one (European Commission, 2023).
 The EIC Transition Open modality is aimed, similarly to the EIC Pathfinder Open, at consortia of three to five different independent legal entities established in at least three different eligible countries.
 The main difference between both EIC calls is that single applicants (spin-offs, startups, SMEs, research organizations and universities) and small consortia (two partners) are also accepted in the EIC Transition Open.
-Furthermore, the EIC Transition Open imposes a new, key restriction: that all proposals submitted to the EIC Pathfinder Open must build on outcomes from eligible EIC Pathfinder, FET or ERC Proof of Concept projects.
+Furthermore, the EIC Transition Open imposes a new, key restriction: that all proposals submitted to the EIC Pathfinder Open must build on outcomes from eligible EIC Pathfinder, FET Flagships, ERC Proof of Concept or European Defence Fund (EDF) projects.

-In case eligible and successful, chosen projects will receive grants of up to ≤ 2.5 million (or more if properly justified) to validate and demonstrate the proposed technology in an application-relevant environment (TRL 4 - 5/6) and develop market readiness.
-In 2022, this call's deadlines are May 4th and September 28th, and has a total indicative budget of ≤ 70.9 million.
+In case eligible and successful, chosen projects will receive grants of up to $\leq 2.5$ million (or more if properly justified) to validate and demonstrate the proposed technology in an application-relevant environment (TRL 4 - 5/6) and develop market readiness.
+In 2023, this call's deadlines are April 12th and September 27th, and has a total indicative budget of $\leq 67.86$ million.

-The EIC Transition Challenges admits the same applicants as the Open version.
+The EIC Transition Challenges admits the applicants of the Open modality plus all projects funded under Horizon 2020 or Horizon Europe.
 Among the challenges to be tackled covered by this call are: